Search

 Pickard established the University's Cooperative Store which he managed until June of 1929, and he was associated with numerous building projects and campaigns at the University, including the University Club House, the YMCA Building, and Memorial Tower.
 He also was instrumental in establishing the University's plaster cast collection of ancient sculpture during the 1890s.

 Pickard headed the Missouri State Capitol Decoration Commission for over a decade, facilitating the donation of sketches and models made for the artwork to the Department of Classical Archaeology and History of Art in 1929.
 Pickard served as president of the College Art Association from 1915 until 1919.
 He died in Columbia, Missouri, on November 25th, 1937.
-Additional details of Pickard's life at the University can be found in
+Additional details of Pickard's life at the University can be found in a 1929 Missouri Alumnus article about his retirement.

 Note to Archivist: The materials in Series 2 were donated by Katherine Tenthoff, the great-granddaughter of Pickard, in April of 2022.